 In the fast-paced world of operations, problems are inevitable.
-Machines break down, supply chains stall, teams miss targets, and customers complain.
-The natural response?
-Fix it—fast.
-But here’s the hard truth: it doesn’t matter how brilliantly you solve the wrong problem.
+Machines break down, supply chains stall, production targets are missed, and customers express frustration.
+The instinctive response is understandable: fix it—fast.
+But here’s the hard truth: it doesn’t matter how elegantly you solve the wrong problem.

-You can deploy the most sophisticated root cause analysis, rally cross-functional teams, and implement cutting-edge solutions—but if the issue you’re solving has little bearing on customer value, cost, safety, or strategic goals, you’ve just wasted time, money, and morale.
+You can deploy the most sophisticated root cause analysis, rally cross-functional teams, and implement advanced solutions—but if the problem you’re addressing has little impact on customer value, cost, safety, or strategic goals, the effort is wasted.
+Time, resources, and morale are lost.

-Key Insight: Solving a problem perfectly is meaningless if it doesn’t move the needle.
+Key insight: solving a problem perfectly is meaningless if it does not move the needle.

 | Criteria | Question to Ask | Example |